mhope-2/typescript/README.md

 2. tsc <name of ts file> --target es6 --outfile <name of resulting js file form compiled ts file>
 3. node <name of resulting js file form compiled ts file>

+### NB: Some functionalities are only allowed in the browser

 #### sample command found in ./cmd.m